 12. Piso Livadi

 Piso Livadi is a pretty fishing village with a lovely sandy beach.
 There are a couple of beach tavernas with sunbeds and umbrellas, that you can use if you buy drinks or a meal ( the seafood is particularly good) and there are some trees providing shade too.
-Piso Livadi lies 17 kilometres southeast of Parikia and the bus journey takes 30 minutes.
+Piso Livadi lies 17 kilometers southeast of Parikia and the bus journey takes 30 minutes.
 Further south of Piso Livadi, there are more lovely beaches including Golden Beach.

 So, which of these Paros beaches have you added to your ‘want to visit’ list?!
 Whether you’re after a party vibe, the best beach for windsurfing, or picturesque tranquillity off of the beaten path, Paros has a beach with your name on it.